electricimp/ConnectionManager/README.md

 This method assigns a callback function to the onConnect event.
 The onConnect event will fire every time the connection state changes from offline to online, or when ConnectionManager’s *connect()* method is called (even if the device is already connected).

 ConnectionManager allows for multiple onConnect callbacks to be registered.
-Each of the callbacks should have a unique string identifier passed as a second parameter to the `onConnect` setter.
+Each of the callbacks should have a unique string identifier passed as a second parameter to the `onConnect` callback setter.
 If the `callbackId` is not specified, a default value id value is used.
-Calling the setter function multiple times with the same `callbackId` overwrites the previously set callback.
+Calling the setter function multiple times with the same (or omitted) `callbackId` overwrites the previously set callback.

 The callback function has no parameters.